longitude-one/neo4j-php-client/README.md

 | 2.3         |   Yes       |
 | 3.0 +       |   Yes       |

+This project has not been tested with the version 4.0+.
+Use it at your own risks.

 #### Neo4j Feature Support

 | **Feature**          | **Supported?** |